Rockwood Geo Pro 20BHS—small trailer with big heart

 I also am not a fan of carpeting in the dining area, and there is carpeting right under the dinette.
 In a bunk house.
 You know, where there will be kiddos spilling stuff.

-While we’re here at the dinette, know that some Rockwood models feature a free-standing dining table, but this one has a knee-knocker pole, although the back of the table slots into the wall.
+While we’re here at the dinette, know that some Rockwood models feature a free-standing dining table.
+This one has a knee-knocker pole, although the back of the table slots into the wall.

 Lastly, if you’re a taller traveler, I would try out the shower enclosure before making a final decision.
 It’s definitely a low-bridge situation.

-My first Rockwood was about this same size and we camped for five years in it and just loved it.
+My first Rockwood was about this same size.
+We camped for five years in it and just loved it.
 Until I totaled it.
 Oops.

 It’s good to see things like the high-performance vent fan, vacuum-laminated walls, and so many of the other Rockwood core features that have found their way even into these models.